lindenb/jvarkit/docs/BamToSVG.md

     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
   * -i, --interval, --region
-      An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend" or
+      An interval as the following syntax : "chrom:start-end".
+Some jvarkit programs also allow the following syntax : "chrom:middle+extend"  or "chrom:start-end+extend" or "chrom:start-end+extend-percent%".A program
-      "chrom:start-end+extend-percent%".A program might use a Reference
-      sequence to fix the chromosome name (e.g: 1->chr1) --mapq
+      might use a Reference sequence to fix the chromosome name (e.g: 1->chr1) --mapq
       min mapping quality
       Default: 1